9:15am - 10:45am

 Your reflections – peer to peer forum (Teams breakout session - optional)

-Join representatives over from the RCP New Consultants Committee to discuss your reflections from the morning sessions.
+Join representatives from the RCP New Consultants Committee to discuss your reflections from the morning sessions.

-Tell us about your own experiences of imposter syndrome, share any of your own ‘best practice’ top tips, and take this opportunity tell us how the RCP could better support you in your careers.
+Tell us about your own experiences of imposter syndrome, share any of your own ‘best practice’ top tips during this transition period, and take this opportunity tell us how the RCP could better support you in your careers.

 This breakout session is hosted via Microsoft Teams.
 Registered delegates will receive a joining link.
 This breakout session is offered as a networking and peer-to-peer discussion forum – please consider joining us with your cameras switched on.